 His mouth dropped open.
 "You expect me to dig?"

+Tonks smirked.
 "No, but I'm told there's a family resemblance."
-She grinned and rammed her spade into the earth.
-"Happy Halloween."
+She rammed her spade into the earth.

-A/N: When I was given the challenge of a Halloween drabble, I immediately looked up old calendars.
-The only Halloween that fell on a week day was 1991, Tonks' first year as an Auror trainee, so I had fun with that, and yes, I was thinking of Casablanca and "Play it again, Sam" when I came up with the title (I know the line's a misquotation, but it stuck).
+A/N: I looked up old calendars to find a Halloween that fell on a weekday during Tonks' training.
+It ended up being 1991, Tonks' first year as an Auror trainee, so I had fun with that, and yes, I was thinking of Casablanca and "Play it again, Sam" when I came up with the title (I know it's a misquotation, but it stuck).
 Tonks writing on the blackboard is an homage to Bart Simpson (who never used my line.
 I checked, heh).
-Long time readers may recognise Edmund Blofeld from my R/T stories, and Samuel Endor is both a biblical reference (King Saul went to the witch of Endor to summon the spirit of Samuel) and related to Durmstrang DA Professor Endor, :D, who was impressed by Bella Schwann in my drabble The Dark Lord's Daughter.
+Happy Halloween!